haiku/website/content/blog/pulkomandy/2019-09-07_haiku_monthly_activity_report_august_2019.md

 <h3>Package kit</h3>

 <p>The package kit is still relatively new code, and its error handling is
-showing its limitations as we investirage problems and often get bugreports with not-so-helpful error messages.
-Kallisti5 fixed some of these, as part of an ongoing effort, with some progress made everytime a new unhelpful error message is encountered.</p>
+showing its limitations as we investigate problems and often get bugreports with not-so-helpful error messages.
+Kallisti5 fixed some of these, as part of an ongoing effort, with some progress made every time a new unhelpful error message is encountered.</p>

 <p>Ryan Leavengood also optimized the way we handle "old" states (allowing to